 Manufacturing in Mexico requires U.S. businesses to employ and train a whole new workforce, and as such, companies need to utilize a specific set of hiring strategies that are distinct to Mexican employees.
 Not understanding the differences between hiring in Mexico compared to the U.S. can result in failing to comply with specific Mexican labor laws.
 Hiring the wrong workers can even result in high turnover, which increases labor costs, and not following the legal hiring procedures may lead to costly violations of Mexican labor laws.

-Mexican workers often look for career opportunities in their local media, which is similar to the U.S., but manufacturers need to understand the importance of creating a job opening post in Spanish as well as English.
-According to international job posting company Going Global, not everyone is bilingual.
-While many Mexicans who have immigrated to the U.S. are familiar with key English terms and phrases or are completely bilingual, assuming job seekers in the Mexico have the same linguistic competency can lead to hiring troubles.
+Mexican workers often look for career opportunities in their local media, which is similar to the U.S., but manufacturers need to understand the importance of creating a job opening post in Spanish.
+Mexico's national language is Spanish, and not everyone in Mexico is bilingual.
+While many Mexicans who have immigrated to the U.S. are familiar with key English terms and phrases or are completely bilingual, assuming job seekers in Mexico have the same linguistic competency can lead to hiring troubles.

 IBT also suggested employers refrain from using the OK hand gesture.
 Although it may seem like an easy way to bridge the language gap, recruiters can actually offend the Mexican worker.
 In addition, the Mexican idea of personal space differs than in the U.S. and employees often stand close to one another.
 IBT also noted Mexican professionals prefer to be called by their official title during introductions.

 Scheduling Work Hours